VicenzoMantilla/Mocks/README.md

 ## Test Automation

-The following files contain functions and integration tests.
+The following files contain functions,integration tests and an automation test.

 ---